-One of the most important factors in choosing a credit card is its interest rate.
+One of the most important factors in choosing a credit card is its interest rate, and it’s also important to know how to calculate credit card interest.
 All credit cards must disclose their annual percentage rate, or APR, which expresses their interest rates in a single annual number.
 Almost all credit cards charge interest only on balances that you don’t fully pay off in the most current billing cycle.
 But how does APR translate into the amount of interest you’ll actually pay?

 Before we can explain the first step, we should clarify a few important terms: